GoZOo/Eventus/README.md

 Useful Wordpress plugin that allow you to manage handball teams results through FFHB website.

+⚠️ Read before using the plugin, deprecation warning (06/2023) ⚠️:

+- There is a brand new FFHB website with new APIs.
+For the moment the old APIs still works, but when (if?) it will no longer be the case, the synchronization of the plugin will no longer works.
+  - You will still be able to use the plugin by manually adding matches.
+  - You can find the [branch/feature_new_ffhb-api](https://github.com/KirianCaumes/Eventus/tree/feature_new_ffhb-api) where I started adapting the new API, but this is abandoned.
+- The plugin does not work on PHP versions > 8.x; Eventus uses a "Match" class, but "match" is now a keyword, which creates a conflict.
+Please stay on a version of PHP < 8.x to use the plugin.

 ## How to use

 ### Installing